Safety at home

 Using protective covers on sharp edges of furniture, or having furniture with rounded edges, may avoid injury if you fall against it.

-Flooring guidance and protective corners may be available from local or online suppliers, or contact our helpline for supplier information.
+Flooring guidance and protective corners may be available from local or online suppliers.

 If you fall against glass during a seizure and it breaks, you could be injured.
 This includes furniture such as glass tables.